 "The NHS Business Services Authority (NHSBSA) is an open and supportive place to work.
 We are committed to safety and improvement.

-The NHSBSA Head of Information Governance & Data Protection officer, Gordon Wanless, records and investigates all concerns, both formal and informal.
+The NHSBSA Head of Governance, David Jukes, records and investigates all concerns, both formal and informal.
 He works independently and reports directly to the Audit and Risk Committee.
 This prevents discrimination against people who have been brave enough to speak up.

 This shows our commitment to being an open and supportive place to work.
 Staff can raise concerns in confidence, knowing we will investigate them fully.

 We encourage staff to raise their concerns, without fear of negative repercussions.
 We won’t tolerate bullying, intimidation, victimisation, counter allegations or other negative actions towards those who have raised a concern.

 We will support any person raising a concern.
 They will have access to mentoring, advocacy advice and counselling, if required.